leonardodev18/getx_simple/README.md

 # getx_simple
- A simple demonstration of Getx use.
+ A simple demonstration of Getx use in Flutter.